University of Pretoria: Sport

 The university maintains a long tradition of student participation in sport and recreation.
 The university has 30 registered sport clubs and 10 academies, in which 9 000 students annually participate in on a competitive and recreational level, more than 1 000 volunteers are involved in sport in various designations and capacities.
 In 2007, the university produced 93 Senior Proteas and Springboks and 4 South Africa national rugby union team (Springbok) Captains.
 The university's sports facilities, on the Hillcrest campus, include the LC de Villiers Sports Grounds and the High Performance Centre (HPC), situated at an altitude of approximately 1500 m above sea level, were developed on an area of 760000 m2.

 The HPC, which was established in 2002, has become the favoured location for the pre-departure camps of Team South Africa in addition to being chosen by several national and international federations as their preferred specialisation centre.

 The HPC has a bifurcated role between hosting the TuksSport academies and hosting athletes and teams for pre-season or pre-event training.
 The HPC includes the Institute for Sport Research, Sport Science and Medical Unit and the Sports Law Centre.

 HPC's TuksSport High School, established in 2002, is an independent specialised co-ed sports school catering for Grade 8 – 12 learners following the National Curriculum as offered by the Gauteng Department of Education.
 The school is supported by several national sporting federations and allows learners to train and travel internationally whilst staying in school.

 Rugby

 Rugby is a particularly popular sport, and there are competitions between residences, faculties, and the university participates in the National Club Championships, Carlton Cup and the Varsity Cup Rugby Union tournament, involving the top 8 rugby playing universities in the South Africa.
 In the 2012 and 2013 seasons, the university won the Varsity Cup and the under 20-year-old Varsity Rugby Young Guns competitions.

-The TUKS Rugby League team has their football ground as their home ground.
+The Tuks Rugby League Football Club, based at the University of Pretoria, compete in the Rhino Cup (First Division) as TUKS Reds and in the Protea Cup (Second Division) as the TUKS Blues.
+In the 2012–13 season, the Reds won the Rhino Cup Final and the Blues won the Protea Cup Final.